Talenka/LSC-License/README.md

 7. Disclaimer of Warranty.
 --------------------------
-Unless required for the system to perpetuate or agreed to in a moment of drunkness, *We* provides the World on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied, including, without limitation, any public service, basic empathy, any warranties of surviving, justice, constitutional or whatever form of logical behavior.
+Unless required for the system to perpetuate or agreed to in a moment of drunkenness, *We* provides the World on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied, including, without limitation, any public service, basic empathy, any warranties of surviving, justice, constitutional or whatever form of logical behavior.
 You are solely